| |

 at Lorikeet

-Landing.
 When you head out into the bush, don’t miss the

-Bush Line Railway.
+opportunity to ride the famous Africa Tram Safari.
 You’ll see what makes the Park unique—giraffes,

 elephants, rhinos, and hundreds of other animals freely roaming